FOSS4GAcademy/GST103FOSS4GLabs/Module 2 Lab/QGIS 2.8/Module 2 Lab.md

 Now you will populate the SpatiaLite database with the eight layers.

 1. Open your Lab2.qgs project in QGIS Desktop if it is not already open.
-2. Add the stream and lake KML layers to QGIS Desktop.
+2. Add the streams and lake KML layers to QGIS Desktop.
 3. From the menu bar choose Database | DB Manager | DB Manager.
 Expand the SpatiaLite database connection .
 You will see the GiffordPinchot.sqlite database.
 If you expand the database, you will see many tables but no GIS layers yet (shown in figure below).

 ![DB Manager](figures/DB_Manager.png "DB Manager")